chatelao/micropython-tang-nano/README.md

 # MicroPython for Tang Nano 4K

-This project aims to create a working MicroPython implementation for the Sipeed Tang Nano 4K FPGA development board.
+This project aims to port MicroPython to the "Sipeed Tang Nano 4K" FPGA development board.

 ## Project Goal
 - Create a working MicroPython implementation for Tang Nano 4K.